astronge/guitar-explorer/README.md

 Once you are satisfied with your selections, clicking the RESULTS button will open the results panel for you to be able to scroll through the list of guitars that was returned.

 ### Call to Action
-Once you have identified the right instrument, clicking on its image will take you Musicians Friend website where you may complete your purchase.
+Once you have identified the right instrument, clicking on its image will take you to the Musicians Friend website where you may complete your purchase.
 Go ahead, you deserve it!

 ## Project Design
 ### Components and Flow

-The project is broken into 3 broad components:
+This project is broken into 3 components:

 1. Data ETL Pipeline: (a) Data Scraper; (b) Data Cleanser; (c) Data Pusher
 2. Database